stanleyalexsander/Calculator/README.md

 # Calculator
-Arithmetic Calculator, It's like real calculator.
-Not some basic if else things.
+Arithmetic Calculator.
+I mean it's like "real calculator"Not some basic if else things.